 If you have already endured the criminal courts for charges brought against you by the state, you may also be forced to face a civil trial as well.
 The victim’s attorney will be fighting for maximum compensation for their client.
 You will want to ensure that you are legally protected by an attorney who understands aspects of criminal defense in addition to civil matters such as personal injury lawsuits.

 Facing criminal charges can be especially stressful when also facing a possible personal injury lawsuit it can only add to the burden.
-A criminal defense attorney San Francisco CA clients turn to at the Morales Law Firm may be able to represent you in both situations.
-For more information regarding how a criminal defense attorney can be invaluable to the charges you are faced with, consult with an attorney as soon as possible.
+For more information regarding how a San Francisco criminal defense attorney in CA from the Morales Law Firm can be invaluable to the charges you are faced with, contact us now for immediate support.